ShreyaSenthil/ExpenseShare/ExpenseShare/README.md

 * Errors messages are displayed to prevent incorrect logging in or signing up.

 ### Bills
-* Create a bill with another user and specify the amount.
-Splicewise will do the heavy lifting of dividing your expenses and notifying each user of the amount that they owe.
+* Create a bill with another user and specify the amount.  will do the heavy lifting of dividing your expenses and notifying each user of the amount that they owe.
 * Describe the nature of the bill with a description and select a category to inclue a descriptive icon.
 * Select which user paid for the bill and submit to update the total amount that you owe and are owed.